Recommendations & Conclusions

 The UK’s clusters of innovation-led growth—from Cambridge Biotech to Glasgow Satellite City—are key engines of national economic prosperity, productivity growth and economic regeneration.
 Mapping, monitoring and supporting their growth should be a major pillar of the Industrial Strategy and the Government’s wider economic policy.
 (Conclusion, Paragraph 12)

-Government response.
 The government accepts the recommendation, highlighting the creation and ongoing improvement of the 'Innovation Hub' as a single portal for funding, and outlining Innovate UK's plan for a more integrated approach with stronger regional engagement.
-UKRI will also report on …
+UKRI will also report on engagement with innovators and the …

 Department for Science, Innovation and Technology